caseproof/members/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 The best WordPress membership and user role editor plugin.
-User Roles & Capabilities editor that helps you restrict content with just a few clicks.
+User Roles & Capabilities editor helps you restrict content in just a few clicks.

 == Description ==

 Members is a roles and capabilities based WordPress membership plugin.
-It gives you the ultimate member experience by providing powerful tools to add roles and capabilities and assign them to your users--this makes WordPress a much more powerful CMS.
+It gives your users the ultimate member experience by giving you powerful tools to add roles and capabilities and assign them to your users.

 Members allows you to set permissions to restrict content on your site by providing a simple user interface (UI) for WordPress' powerful roles and capabilities system, which has traditionally only been available to developers who know how to code this by hand.